 Free Things to do in London

-London is a city with a rich cultural heritage and a wealth of attractions, many of which are free to visit.
+London has a rich cultural heritage and a wealth of attractions, many of which are free to visit.

 Here are some of the best free things to do in London for families: